Aniruddhsinh03/scrapySeleniumDemo/README.md

     $ scrapy list
     scrapySeleniumDataExtractionAndActionDemo

-Spider extract the data from quotes page and visit author hyperlink and extract auther infomation also.
+Spider extract the data from book store.